jzebker/surfs_up/README.md

 • The range of temperatures is slightly more spread out in Dec than in June

-• The minimum temperature is lower for Dec than in June relative to other metrics
+• The minimum temperatures recorded were in Dec

 ## Summary